Exhibitions Abroad Support Program

 Exhibitions that will open between April 1, 2017 and March 31, 2018, and that will:

-(1) Introduce Japanese art and culture, are planned and executed by a museum or an art institution abroad;
+(1) Introduce Japanese art and culture, planned and executed by a museum or an art institution abroad;

-(3) Are created through artist-in-residence programs and promote the expansion of networks among artists, curators, and researchers in Japan and overseas, and have a clear concept and concrete plan for exhibitions.
+(3) Be created through artist-in-residence programs and promote the expansion of networks among artists, curators, and researchers in Japan and overseas, and have a clear concept and concrete plan for exhibitions.

 Part of the following expenses incurred and paid between April 1, 2017 and March 31, 2018:

 (1) Packing and shipping costs (excluding insurance costs);

-(3) Traveling costs for dispatched or invited artists, curators, and specialists (air fare, train fare and accommodation fees) (excluding costs due to travelling for preliminary research and development)
+(3) Traveling costs for dispatched or invited artists, curators, and specialists (including air fare, train fare, and accommodation fees; excluding costs due to travelling for preliminary research and development).

 Number of Grants for FY 2016